-Note that with the infinitesimal imaginary part $``i\epsilon"$ in the single-particle energy, the density of states for discrete single-particle states in shapes of $\delta$-function~(no width) is simulated by a Lorentzian function with the full-width at half-maximum (FWHM) of $2\epsilon$.
+Note that with the infinitesimal imaginary part $``i\epsilon"$ in the single-particle energy, the density of states for discrete single-particle states in form of $\delta$-functions~(no width) are simulated by a Lorentzian functions with the full-width at half-maximum (FWHM) of $2\epsilon$.